Year 4

 Computing

-Autumn Half Term 1: The children will learn to work collaboratively on a document.
-They will use a variety of different slide styles to convey information including images and transitions.
+Autumn Half Term 1: We will learn to work collaboratively on a document.
+We will use a variety of different slide styles to convey information including images and transitions.

-Autumn Half Term 2: The children will learn how to programme using Scratch.
+Autumn Half Term 2: We will learn how to programme using Scratch.

 French

-Children will learn to identify France, the United Kingdom and nearby European neighbours as well as their capital cities.
-They will learn new greetings and salutations, the seasons and months and how to describe the weather associated with them, including today/tomorrow and yesterday.
-The children will extend their responses to key questions by using other pronouns, such as: Il/elle s’appelle and ils/elles s’appellent.
+We will learn to identify France, the United Kingdom and nearby European neighbours as well as their capital cities.
+We will learn new greetings and salutations, the seasons and months and how to describe the weather associated with them, including today, tomorrow and yesterday.
+We will learn to extend responses to key questions by using other pronouns, such as: Il/elle s’appelle and ils/elles s’appellent.

 Music

-Autumn 1: STOMP!
-Create a rhythmic piece in the style of a stomp performance.
-Key words: Tempo, crotchet, quaver minim, syncopation, polyphonic.
-Develop rhythmic notation reading, composition skills, performance skills.
+Autumn Half Term 1: STOMP!
+We will create a rhythmic piece in the style of a stomp performance.
+We will learn and use key words: tempo, crotchet, quaver minim, syncopation, polyphonic.
+We will develop rhythmic notation reading, composition skills and performance skills.

-Autumn 2: Carol Service Perform in the Christmas Carol Service.
-Key Words; diaphragm and projection Performance Skills; singing posture, projection.
-Singing call and response within the music.
+Autumn 2: Carol Service - Perform in the Christmas Carol Service.
+We will refine our singing posture and projection and develop our performance skills.

 PE

-Football: Children will develop competencies in key skills and principles such as defending, attacking, sending, receiving and dribbling a ball.
+Football: We will develop competencies in key skills and principles such as defending, attacking, sending, receiving and dribbling a ball.

-Dance: Children will focus on creating characters and narrative through movement and gesture.
-They gain inspiration from a range of stimuli, working individually, in pairs and small groups.
+Dance: We will focus on creating characters and narrative through movement and gesture.
+We will gain inspiration from a range of stimuli, working individually, in pairs and small groups.

-Swimming: Children will be introduced to specific swimming strokes on their front and back.
-They will learn how to travel, float and submerge with increasing confidence.
+Swimming: We will be introduced to specific swimming strokes on our front and back.
+We will learn how to travel, float and submerge with increasing confidence.

 Art

-The children will be using mechanical engravings as a starting point.
-Pupils will develop an awareness of proportion, composition and pattern in drawing and combine media for effect when developing a drawing into a print.
+We will be using mechanical engravings as a starting point.
+We will develop an awareness of proportion, composition and pattern in drawing and combine media for effect when developing a drawing into a print.

 Design and Technology

-The children will follow a recipe and describe some of the features of a biscuit based on taste, smell, texture and appearance.
-They will learn to adapt a recipe by adding extra ingredients to it and plan a biscuit recipe within a budget.
+We will follow a recipe and describe some of the features of a biscuit based on taste, smell, texture and appearance.
+We will learn to adapt a recipe by adding extra ingredients to it and plan a biscuit recipe within a budget.

 RHSE (Relationship, Health and Sex Education)

-The children will recognise that people are unique and that our similarities and differences should be celebrated.
-They will explore the importance of respecting our bodies as a gift from God in very practical ways, such as clothing, food and physical exercise.
-The children will reflect using the account of the raising of Jairus’ daughter.
+We will recognise that people are unique and that our similarities and differences should be celebrated.
+We will explore the importance of respecting our bodies as a gift from God in very practical ways, such as clothing, food and physical exercise.
+We will reflect using the account of the raising of Jairus’ daughter.

 Educational Visits